How to Make Scented Wax Sachets

 Anytime you make a batch of scented wax sachets, keep a few extras back.
 You never know when you may need a small gift for a special occasion.

-Over a long period of time, your sachets can develop a frosty appearance.
-It’s quite lovely honestly.
-Don’t worry this is natural and easily removed if you don’t like it.
+Don’t worry this is natural (it is called beeswax bloom) and easily removed if you don’t like it.
 Simply gently warm the wax surface with a hair dryer and they are good as new!

 If you still have a bit of beeswax, consider making these Scented Beeswax and Soy Tarts.
 They are easy to make and can be used in various warmers.